-Proposition (3) requires that the unemployment careers of early retirees are observed for some time which entails the problem of right censoring.
-If some of the time series presented below end before 1995, the last year of the IABES, this is because the values for the last years have been omitted in order to keep the impact of right censoring in tolerable limits.
+Proposition (3) requires that the unemployment careers of early retirees can be observed over a sufficient length of time which entails the problem of right censoring.
+If some of the time series presented below end before 1995, the last year of the IABES, this is because the values for the later years had to be omitted in order to keep the impact of right censoring in tolerable limits.